Skip to content

 • when executing a Luna script

-Parameters (Luna) versus configurations (Lunascope): note that the Param tab described here passes instructions to the core Luna engine; in contrast, the Config tab is used to specify settings that are specific to the Lunascope viewer.
+Parameters (Luna) versus configurations (Lunascope): the Param tab passes instructions to Luna itself, whereas the Config tab controls Lunascope-specific display behavior.

 Parameter Dock 2